OmarHassanT/SIC-Assembler/README.md

 17-35 Operand
 36-66 Comment

-If your project does not have a GUI, then you should specify all the arguments well to the command prompt as follow (Assuming executable version stored on the C partition):
-C:\> pass1 cource_file.asm intmdte_file.mdt
-C:\> pass2 intmdte_file.mdt output_file.obj
-Your assembler can stop execution if there are errors in Pass 1, and should indicate its termination with appropriate messages.
+Assembler can stop execution if there are errors in Pass 1, and should indicate its termination with appropriate messages.